PRODYNA/WhatTheHack039/Challenge_Resources/Challenge_07/README.md

     nginx.ingress.kubernetes.io/proxy-ssl-verify: "on"
 ```

-Change IngressBackend to use https and a AuthenticatedPrincipal as source.
+Change IngressBackend definitions to use https and a AuthenticatedPrincipal as source.
 https://release-v0-11.docs.openservicemesh.io/docs/guides/traffic_management/ingress/#ingressbackend-api

 ```shell